Amaury Cordeel

-Amaury Cordeel (/nl/; born 9 July 2002) is a Belgian racing driver who competes in the FIA Formula 2 Championship for Rodin Motorsport.
+Amaury Cordeel (/nl/; born 9 July 2002) is a Belgian racing driver who competes in GT World Challenge Europe for Team WRT.

-He previously competed for Hitech Pulse-Eight, Invicta Virtuosi Racing and Van Amersfoort Racing.
-He has previously raced in the FIA Formula 3 Championship, Formula Renault Eurocup, Toyota Racing Series and F3 Asian Championship, as well as French, ADAC, Italian, UAE, Spanish and SMP F4.
-He won the 2018 F4 Spanish Championship.
+Cordeel drove four seasons in Formula 2 for Rodin, Hitech, Virtuosi and Van Amersfoort Racing.
+He previously raced in FIA Formula 3 and Formula Renault Eurocup, and won the 2018 F4 Spanish Championship with MP Motorsport.

-Career
+Single-seater career

 Lower formulae

-Cordeel raced in various types on F4 and made his single seater debut in the 2017 French F4 Championship finishing 16th in the standings with 6 points.
-In 2018 he raced in the 2018 SMP F4 Championship finishing 8th in the standings with 2 wins and 4 podiums overall.
-That year he also raced in the 2018 ADAC Formula 4 Championship with ADAC Berlin-Brandenburg e.V.
-He finished the championship in 23rd with no points to his name but he only competed in 9 races.
-He then raced in the 2018 Italian F4 Championship with Mucke Motorsport and finished the season 31st in the standings with yet again 0 points finishes, although he only competed in 9 races.
-Before the real season got underway Cordeel raced in the 2017–18 Formula 4 UAE Championship with Dragon Motopark F4.
-He finished the season with a race win and 3 podiums.
+Cordeel raced in various types on F4 and made his single seater debut in the 2017 French F4 Championship finishing 16th in the standings with six points.
+In 2018, he raced in the 2018 SMP F4 Championship finishing eighth in the standings with two wins and four podiums overall.
+That year, he also raced in the 2018 ADAC Formula 4 Championship with ADAC Berlin-Brandenburg e.V.
+He finished the championship in 23rd with no points to his name but he only competed in nine races.
+He then raced in the 2018 Italian F4 Championship with Mucke Motorsport and finished the season 31st in the standings with yet again no points finishes, although he only competed in nine races.
+Before the real season got underway, Cordeel raced in the 2017–18 Formula 4 UAE Championship with Dragon Motopark F4.
+He finished the season with a race win and three podiums.
 Cordeel's final campaign that year was in 2018 Spanish F4 Championship with MP Motorsport.
-Cordeel took 4 wins on the way to winning the championship with 208 points.
-In this extremely tight season he took the 3rd most wins but was the most consistent driver of the 3 championship contenders.
+Cordeel took four wins on the way to winning the championship with 208 points.
+In this extremely tight season, he took the third most wins but was the most consistent driver of the three championship contenders.

 Formula Renault Eurocup

 2019

 Cordeel made his debut in the Formula Renault Eurocup in 2019 with MP Motorsport.
-He finished 15th in the standings with 27 points and a best finish of 7th at the race at Paul Ricard.
+He finished 15th in the standings with 27 points and a best finish of seventh at the race at Paul Ricard.

 2020

-In 2020 he stayed in the Eurocup and moved to FA Racing.
-He yet again finished 15th in the standings with a best result of 6th at Monza.
+In 2020, Cordeel stayed in the Eurocup and moved to FA Racing.
+He yet again finished 15th in the standings with a best result of sixth at Monza.

 F3 Asian Championship

-In 2019 Amaury raced in the 2019 F3 Asian Winter Series with Pinnacle Motorsport.
-He finished the winter series 10th with a best result of 4th at the Chang International Circuit.
+In 2019, Cordeel raced in the 2019 F3 Asian Winter Series with Pinnacle Motorsport.
+He finished the winter series tenth with a best result of fourth at the Chang International Circuit.
 He scored a total of 22 points and didn't compete in the final round.

 FIA Formula 3 Championship

 Cordeel driving a Dallara F3 2019 during the 2021 Spielberg Formula 3 round.

 Cordeel was announced to race in the 2021 FIA Formula 3 Championship with Campos Racing.
-At the penultimate round of the season the Belgian qualified in twelfth position, leading to him starting from pole in race one.
+At the penultimate round of the season, he qualified in twelfth position, leading to him starting from pole in race one.
 Cordeel attributed his strong qualifying to him having finally gotten to grips with the tyre degradation.
 He was unable to use his advantage, as he was involved in a first-lap incident with Alexander Smolyar.